 Bernard A. Silverman MD MPH FAAAAI is a board certified Allergist / Immunologist and Pediatrician with over 30 years of experience in clinical practice, teaching, and research, and numerous publications in major peer reviewed journals.

 He has primarily been a practicing allergist, but was also Director, Research and Quality Assurance/Performance Improvement of the Long Island College Hospital Allergy & Immunology training program for 25 years and served there as clinical faculty until it closed in May 2014.
 He is presently Asst.
-Clinical Professor of Pediatrics and Medicine at Mt.
+Professor of Pediatrics at Albert Einstein College of Medicine and Physician in Charge of Allergy & Immunology, Pediatric Asthma Center, Children's Hospital at Montefiore.
+He is also Adjunct Asst.
+Professor Pedicatrics and Medicine at Mt.
 Sinai and Downstate.

 Dr. Silverman holds an MPH in Maternal and Child Health from Columbia University and serves on the AAAAI Rhinitis and Ocular Disease Committee.
 He frequently speaks on topics related to his original clinical research at international meetings and has served as a medical education speaker for many organizations.